Considering launching a company but skipping brand identity for now? Big mistake. Discover why creating a brand identity is essential for growth.

 Brand identity is the collection of all elements that a company creates to portray the right image to its consumer.

 Let's take Airbnb as an example.
 They have a strong mission that people relate to: "Belong Anywhere".
 And they really work on putting this message across.
-Take the A in the Airbnb logo, for example.
+Take the A in the Airbnb logo.
 It represents four major things that relate to the Airbnb brand identity: people, place, love, and Airbnb.
 Their colour palette continues this feeling of love with its light red colour, and the circular font they use is friendly.

 Their identity is working.
 How do we know?
 We took a little peek into Airbnb's brand awareness.